Updated: Jun 5

 The type of T-Ring you buy should not matter, but you should get a strong one and, of course, one that works with your camera's brand.
 On the left is a T-Ring for Canon cameras, and on the right is a T-Ring for Nikon cameras, both made by Orion.

-These are usually expensive, but trust us, you will dislike your images after awhile by not taking care of the coma straight from the beginning.
-See our post on Messier 27 to see exactly what we're talking about…
+These are usually expensive, but trust us, you will eventually get frustrated with your images by not taking care of the coma right from the beginning.
+See our post on Messier 27 to see exactly what we're talking about.

-If you did not choose a fast telescope, then you may not need a coma corrector, however, you may need a field flattener.
+If you did not choose a telescope of f/6 or faster, then you may not need a coma corrector, but you may need a field flattener.

 A field flattener is mostly necessary for refractor telescopes with a short focal length.
-This helps correct the field curvature that becomes apparent in these types of telescopes, and give the stars on the edges sharpness and a more realistic look.
-On the left is an Orion field flattener, on the right a Meade 6000 series field flattener.
+This helps correct the field curvature that becomes apparent in these types of telescopes and gives the stars on the edges sharpness and a more realistic look.
+Above is an Orion field flattener, as an example.

-You can purchase a T-Mount adapter instead, which will allow you to connect your camera to your telescope, just like the other two, but will not have any effect on your images.
+You can purchase a T-Mount adapter instead, which will allow you to connect your camera to your telescope just like the other two, but it doesn't have an effect on your images.

 Auto-guiding is crucial for telescopes with a focal length of 800mm or more, but less important for smaller instruments.
-We recommend getting a guiding camera for any kind of setup anyway.
-It will make your stars crisper, make you feel safer, and teach you how auto-guiding softwares works.
+We recommend a guiding camera for any kind of setup anyway.
+It will make your stars more crisp, make you feel safer, and teach you how auto-guiding software works.

 1) Orion Magnificent Autoguider Package